gene1wood/puppet-credstash/README.md

 ##Overview

-puppet-credstash installs [credstash] [1] and surfaces all accessible credstash credentials as a facter fact. puppet-credstash works on Puppet 3.x/4.x under Debian or RedHat based systems.
+The credstash module installs [credstash] [1] and surfaces all accessible credstash credentials as a facter fact.
+The credstash module works on Puppet 3.x/4.x under Debian or RedHat based systems.

 ##Module Description

-puppet-credstash creates a custom fact containing a hash (or stringified hash in Puppet 3.x) of all stored credentials in a [credstash] [1] credential store.
+The credstash module creates a custom fact containing a hash (or stringified hash in Puppet 3.x) of all stored credentials in a [credstash] [1] credential store.
 This enables you to access previously stored credentials easily in your puppet manifests.

-puppet-credstash also installs credstash using pip.
+The credstash module also installs credstash using pip.

 ##Setup

-###What puppet-credstash affects
+###What the credstash module affects

 * Installs python and python-pip through it's dependence on the [puppet-python] [2] module